PerksofbeingVaibhav/locustlocator/README.md

 **Web App**: <a target="_blank" href="https://locustlocator2.vercel.app">https://locustlocator2.vercel.app 🔗</a>

-Award Winning Project At Azure A.I Hackathon with popular choice.
+<h1 align="center">Award Winning Project At Azure A.I Hackathon with popular choice.</h1>
-1. Vaibhav Chaudhary (Team Leader)
-2. Pradhyuman Arora
-3. Kartik Mehta
-4. Manasvi Singh
-5. Tanya Raghuvanshi

 ### This Idea was born here : https://devpost.com/software/locust-build on August 2020
 ## What does this project do? 🤔